mjdamgaard/UP-Web-Project/README_longer_version.md

 the Rings: The Fellowship of the Ring" explains the general concept of a semantic system, but openSDB does not actually store semantic links directly as triplets like this.
-Instead the system stores semantic statements as predicate–subject pairs, but allows Terms to be compound, meaning that a predicate can be formed from a relation and an object.
+Instead the system stores semantic statements as predicate–subject pairs, but allows entities to be compound, meaning that a predicate can be formed from a relation and an object.
 One could for example form a predicate from "is the director of" and "Lord of the Rings: The Fellowship of the Ring" put together.
 This choice makes queries faster by a